 Why should I fail?
 30

 Another mood we see often expressed is viraha, the pain of separation from God:

-O MY LORD OF BEAUTY
+LORD OF BEAUTY

 You are beautiful, more beautiful, most beautiful,